Izen78/BREAKOUT_GA/README.md

-# CHROME_DINO_GA
+# BREAKOUT_GA
-Genetic Algorithm implementation of the Google Chrome dinosaur game
+NeuroEvolution of Augmenting Topologies (NEAT) implementation of the Atari Breakout Game.
+Using libraries pygame and pytorch.